cnpryer/huak/docs/user_guide.md

 If you already have an optional dependency group named "all" then `--groups` will operate as normal and only install the groups provided.

-`--groups` only installs optional dependencies from the groups passed.
-This could be useful for adding dependencies for specific use-cases (like development), or if you're not using PEP 508 strings and would like to persist installer configuration.
+`--groups` can be useful for adding dependencies for specific use-cases (like development), or if you're not using PEP 508 strings and would like to persist installer configuration.

 `huak install` would trigger a standard `pip install` on your group's packages.
 So without PEP 508 you won't install the pytorch.org packages as demonstrated with `huak add` earlier.
 To do this you could pass the same options given to `huak add`.
 Use a group to isolate these options to those specific dependencies.